vaakash/aakash-web/docs/git-it-write/getting-started.md

 ## The webhook

-Github Webhook allows to notify the plugin whenever the files in the repository are modified.
+GitHub Webhook allows to notify the plugin whenever the files in the repository are modified.
 This allows the plugin to fetch the latest changes automatically and publish/update the posts automatically without any manual need to pull posts.

 If you do not own the repository then you cannot configure webhooks.
 Also if you do not wish to automatically update posts, then you can skip configuring the webhook.

 1. Go to Settings -> Git it write settings page.
-1. Under "General settings" enter a secret key which will be used by all the Github repositories you configure.
+1. Under "General settings" enter a secret key which will be used by all the GitHub repositories you configure.
-1. Go to Github repository settings -> Webhook and add a webhook for the payload URL as mentioned in the settings page.
+1. Go to GitHub repository settings -> Webhook and add a webhook for the payload URL as mentioned in the settings page.
-1. Enter the same secret key in Github webhook settings page.
+1. Enter the same secret key in GitHub webhook settings page.
 1. Set the remaining webhook settings accordingly as mentioned.
 1. Save the settings.